zakodium-oss/react-plot-docs/docs/450_illusrations/000_intro.md

 import IllustrationsDemo from './Illustrations.demo.tsx';

-This categorie used to imporve, explaine the `Plot`
+This category is used to improve, explaine the `Plot`

-currently we support the following illusrations:
+Currently we support following illusrations:

 - **[Heading](./100_heading.md)**
 - **[Legend](./200_legend.md)**